Government to push through €2bn credit guarantee scheme next week

 The Department of Business said the cap needed to be removed to allow the three participating banks – AIB, Bank of Ireland and Ulster Bank – to offer lower interest rates and also adhere to capital buffer rules.
 The scheme is being administered through the State’s Strategic Banking Corporation of Ireland.

-“Removal of the portfolio cap is essential in order to ensure lenders provide much-needed liquidity to businesses, and signals the strength of the Government’s policy response to the unprecedented health pandemic and economic crisis.
-Restoring liquidity to borrowers will be a critical feature of economic recovery,” the department said.
+The department said that “removal of the portfolio cap is essential in order to ensure lenders provide much-needed liquidity to businesses, and signals the strength of the Government’s policy response to the unprecedented health pandemic and economic crisis.
+Restoring liquidity to borrowers will be a critical feature of economic recovery.”

-Minister for Business Leo Varadkar said the changes would “bring our offering into line with similar schemes across Europe”.
+Minister for Business Leo Varadkar told RTÉ on Tuesday morning that the scheme will be “up and running” by September or October.
+He said the scheme was about “giving businesses access to loans on much better terms and conditions than they have now,” adding that features like a payment free period at the beginning of the loan term will be included.

+Asked why the Government wouldn’t guarantee 100 per cent of loans, like a similar UK scheme, Mr Varadkar said that “that’s a mistake”, adding that banks wouldn’t have any “skin in the game” if that were the case.

 To qualify for the cheap loan scheme, businesses must have fewer than 500 employees.
 They would also need to declare a hit of at least 15 per cent to profits or turnover due to the pandemic.
 Loans from €10,000 to €1 million are available.
 Under EU state aid rules, the scheme is initially time bound and runs only until the end of December, while no individual loan can extend past 2026.